It’s Laurel Nakadate’s party, and she’ll cry if she wants to.

 Nakadate’s provocative pictures include the young woman crying in front of a mirror, staring longingly out of a hotel window and even laying naked on the shore of a river.
 No picture in the collection is the same, but each portrays sorrow in a different and cohesive way.
 Overall, the exhibit leaves one feeling a little uncomfortable.
 The images of Nakadate are visually striking, but an entire room packed floor to ceiling with complete sadness is not exactly heartwarming — but that is the point.

 Although the exhibit may come off as strange and discomforting, that is the goal of Nakadate’s work.
 Why should something as natural as nudity and sadness make people so uncomfortable?
 These emotions are a major aspect of human life, but social networking sites have evolved to completely ignore these feelings.
 Nakadate’s photography exhibition takes a stand against all of this.
 If people refuse to put these kinds of pictures of Facebook, fill a whole room with them.

 “365 Days: A Catalogue of Tears” is a creative collection.
 Although out of the ordinary, Nakadate’s work shows a thought-provoking stance on loneliness.
 When visitors leave feeling uncomfortable and ask themselves why, it is proof that the exhibition did its job.

 Do not go to this exhibit for happiness and laughs.
 But, if you are looking for a unique and inspiring outlook on the social world, this is a great exhibit to visit.

 Kendall Breitman is a current junior at American University.
 Originally from Havertown, Pennsylvania, Kendall is in DC studying pre-law and print journalism.
 She is also the assistant editor for the University’s newspaper, The Eagle.

-This piece is a finalist in the DC Student Arts Journalism Challenge, an annual competition designed to identify and supported talented young arts writers.
+This piece was selected as a finalist in the 2012 DC Student Arts Journalism Challenge, an annual competition designed to identify and support talented young arts writers.